 To save on your car insurance, get quotes from several insurers to compare.
 Take advantage of discounts like automatic payments, or vehicle safety equipment discounts.
-Choose a higher deductible to lower your premium, provided you’re prepared in the event of a claim to pay more of the repair costs yourself.
+Or you can choose a higher deductible to lower your premium, provided you’re prepared in the event of a claim to pay more of the repair costs yourself.

 Is the minimum required insurance in my state enough coverage?

-In many cases, having the minimum required by your state may be enough to make you street-legal, but would not cover you completely in a serious accident.
-The minimum limit for damages could leave you personally responsible for any expenses above the insurance limit.
+The minimum coverage required by your state may be enough to make you street-legal, but would not be sufficient in case of a serious accident.
+Having the most coverage could leave you personally responsible for any expenses above the insurance limit.
 If you own your home or have investments or other assets, protect them by raising your auto insurance coverage limits.

 Which cars are the cheapest to insure?

-Although it could depend on the insurance provider and the location, Honda, Jeep and Subaru are three brands that are usually cheap to insure compared to other car brands.
+Although it could depend on the insurance provider and the location, Honda, Jeep and Subaru are three brands that are usually cheaper to insure compared to other car brands.
 Budget cars with high safety ratings and low index of claims in the recent past are the cheapest to insure.

 Who has the cheapest car insurance?

-We found that Erie Insurance has the cheapest auto insurance at $372 per year, followed by Auto-Owners Insurance.
+Based on our analysis, Erie Insurance has the cheapest auto insurance at $372 per year, followed by Auto-Owners Insurance.
 Since these rates can vary from one person to another, shopping around and comparing quotes is the best way to find the most affordable car insurance for you.